AndrewEC/diff-tools/README.md

 > python -m diff changes "C_scan_result.yml"

 ### changed
-Utility to check the diff between two given drives.
+Utility to check the diff between two given folders.
 This will check the following:
-* If any file or folder can be found in one drive but can't be found in the other
+* If any file or folder can be found in one folder but can't be found in the other
-* If any file between the two drives has the same path but a different file size
+* If any file between the two folders has the same path but a different file size
 * Optionally calculate and compare the checksum of two files to ensure equality

 Usage: